MultIOD: Rehearsal-free Multihead Incremental Object Detector: Introduction

-CIOD community proposed some benchmarks to tackle the problem \cite{angelo2022_review}.
-However, these benchmarks are not realistic and are barely applicable in real-life scenarios.
-On the one hand, most existing CIOD models \cite{shmelkov2017_ilod, chen2019_new, liu2021_incdet, peng2020_faster_ilod, ramakrishnan2020_RKT} are based on Faster-RCNN \cite{ren2015_faster_rcnn}, a two-stage detection algorithm.
-This approach is not useful in practice, where data appears at a fast pace, and real-time object detectors are needed to quickly accommodate new knowledge.
-On the other hand, the largest room was booked for rehearsal-based methods, where past data is replayed to refresh the model representation and tackle catastrophic forgetting.
-However, this scenario is often not realistic because of the impossibility to access past data due to privacy issues or hardware limitations.
+CIOD community proposed some methods to tackle the problem \cite{angelo2022_review}.
+However, most of them are not suitable for scenarios where real-time adaptation is required.
+Indeed, on the one hand, most existing CIOD models \cite{shmelkov2017_ilod, chen2019_new, liu2021_incdet, peng2020_faster_ilod, ramakrishnan2020_RKT} are based on Faster-RCNN \cite{ren2015_faster_rcnn}, a two-stage detection algorithm.
+Although this method has been proven useful for object detection, it comes at the expense of running speed.
+On the other hand, the largest room was booked for rehearsal-based methods, where past data is rehearsed to refresh the model representation and tackle forgetting.
+However, this scenario is inapplicable in cases where access to past data is impossible due to privacy issues or hardware limitations.

 In this paper, we push the effort towards developing continual object detectors that are anchor-free and rehearsal-free.
 This is indeed the most challenging scenario, but the most useful in practice.
 Therefore, we propose \textit{Multihead Incremental Object Detector} ($MultIOD$), a new CIOD model based on CenterNet algorithm \cite{zhou2019_centernet}.
 These are our main contributions: